Aaron Shock, Former Republican Congressman, Comes Out As Gay

 Aaron Shock, the former Illinois Republican Congressman who was at one time the youngest person in the legislative body, has come out as gay, according to a statement on his website.

-On Thursday, Shock’s website showed only his statement in which he comes out of the closet, opening with the words, “I am gay.”
+On Thursday, Shock’s website showed only his statement in which he announces his orientation, opening with the words, “I am gay.”

-He also notes that the teachings of his church were clear in that homosexuality is sinful, but that he was able to compartmentalize his own sexuality and his religion’s teachings on the matter.
-Specifically, he says, being a goal-oriented and driven person helped him to focus on other things.
+He also noted that the teachings of his church were clear in that homosexuality is sinful, but that he was able to compartmentalize his own sexuality and his religion’s teachings on the matter.
+Specifically, he said, being a goal-oriented and driven person helped him to focus on other things.

-During his time in Congress, wherein his voting record consisted of multiple votes seen as hostile to LGBTQ issues, Shock says he was just doing what he thought his constituents expected of him, even as he himself kept his own sexuality hidden deep within himself.
+During his time in Congress, wherein his voting record consisted of multiple votes seen as hostile to LGBTQ issues, Shock said he was just doing what he thought his constituents expected of him, even as he kept his own sexuality hidden deep within himself.

+Shock now claims that if he was elected to Congress again, he would “support LGBTQ rights in every way [he] could.”

-“I put my ambition over the truth, which not only hurt me, but others as well,” he writes.
+He admits, “I put my ambition over the truth, which not only hurt me, but others as well,” something he regrets.

 Shock later resigned from elected office following allegations that he misused campaign money to fund a lavish lifestyle.
 Following a lengthy legal process, in September 2019 all charges against the former Illinois Congressman were dropped.